Saab Automobile bankruptcy: 2010

 On 26 January 2010, General Motors confirmed that Spyker and GM had come to an agreement allowing Spyker to purchase Saab, subject to regulatory and government approval; the sale was completed on February 23, 2010.
 General Motors would continue to supply Saab with engines and transmissions, and also completed vehicles in the shape of the new Saab 9-4x from GM's Mexican factory.
 The deal included a loan from the European Investment Bank, guaranteed by the Swedish government.
 It comprised US$74m in cash up front, payable to GM by July 2010, and shares in Spyker in the amount of US$320m.

 Saab announced that it was going to build its US headquarters in Royal Oak, Michigan.
 A new Saab 9-3 was confirmed for 2012, while production restarted at the Saab plant in Sweden in March 2010.
 Victor Muller, CEO and founder of Spyker Cars stated in an interview that the take-over was financed solely by Vladimir Antonov with the knowledge of General Motors.

 In July, the company said it expected to sell between 50,000 and 55,000 vehicles in 2010.
-As part of its expansion programme Saab announced plans to return to China after General Motors withdrew the brand from the Chinese market in 2008 due to the global financial meltdown, Saab planned to sell between 2,000 and 5,000 cars initially and should the reception of the vehicle go well, it planned to move production to China as well, as the deal would have seen 10 dealerships open.
+As part of its expansion programme Saab announced plans to return to China after General Motors withdrew the brand from the Chinese market in 2008 due to the 2008 financial crisis, Saab planned to sell between 2,000 and 5,000 cars initially and should the reception of the vehicle go well, it planned to move production to China as well, as the deal would have seen 10 dealerships open.
 The deal was to be signed with China Automobile Trading Co.
 Ltd.

 In October, the company revised its production target for the year to 30,000 to 35,000 vehicles from 45,000 vehicles, this was down to the fact that it needed more time to recover from plant shutdown for two months at the beginning of the year and reverse liquidation proceedings.

 It was reported that it was the second time forecast was cut in less than three months.
 Eventually Saab sold 31,696 cars in 2010.